TheCodeCompany/wp-chargify/plugins/wp-chargify/readme.txt

 We provide a number of WP-CLI commands that developers can use:

 `wp chargify product-families list` - List out the Product Families stored in Chargify.
 `wp chargify product list`          - List out the all the products in all the different Product Families.
 `wp chargify product get <id>`      - Get the details of an individual product.
 `wp chargify product empty`         - Delete the Chargify Products stored in WordPress.
+`wp chargify log empty`             - Delete the Chargify API logs stored in WordPress.

 == Screenshots ==